Rainbow-Dreamer/SfPlayer/README.md

 * Detect the most possible main key of the MIDI file using music theory algorithm

-* Custom the instruments of each track of the MIDI file using for playback

 * Perform an entire modulation from a mode to another mode on the MIDI file and play

 * Play the MIDI file in reverse